rhamenator/ai-scraping-defense/README.md

 - `jszip-rs/`: Rust implementation of the fake JavaScript archive generator.
 - `markov-train-rs/`: Rust implementation of the Markov training utility.

-When running in Codex, execute `./security_setup.sh` first to install all dependencies required for the unit tests and security scans.
+When running in the security testing environment, execute `./security_setup.sh` first to install all dependencies required for the unit tests and security scans.

 ### Running Multiple Tenants